 If you can’t volunteer, would you, your church or your organization be willing to host a baby shower for us?
 Many of the items we give to families are donated to us by local churches or groups.
 We are so appreciative of these events because it helps us assist more families than we might not have been able to help otherwise.
 If you are willing to host a shower, call us for a

 NEXT TRAINING WILL BE HELD IN LATE WINTER/EARLY SPRING

 CALL Jackie AT 243-6544 FOR MORE INFORMATION!

-We are in need of sponsors to help us with our annual Celebrate Life Banquet, our major fundraiser.
+We are in need of sponsors to help us with our annual Bingo for Babies and Oktoberfest, our major fundraisers.
 There are a variety of sponsorship levels available.
-Sponsors will be acknowledged in the event program, receive a table(s) to invite their friends to the banquet, an opportunity to attend the meet and greet with our speaker and be acknowledged in our winter newsletter.
+Sponsors will be acknowledged in the event program, receive a table(s) to invite their friends to the event, and be acknowledged in our next newsletter.